freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1453.1

-The rent functionality is finished.
-Delete the `echo Return Menu` line in the `RETURN_MENU` function so you can get started on that.
+The rent functionality looks like it all works.
+Delete the `echo Return Menu` line in the `RETURN_MENU` function so you can get started with that.

 #### HINTS